squidfunk/mkdocs-material/docs/tutorials/icons.md

 ## Goal

 With this tutorial, we will add [Bootstrap Icons][bootstrap-icons], a ready-to-use icon set.
 These icons will be used to customize the icons available in within `mkdocs.yml`, namely `theme.icon` and the social icons `extra.social.icon`.
+Furthermore, we will configure Material to access these icons from within any markdown file.

 ## Setup